Mpls. City Council overrides second Frey veto on policing ballot language

 Frey and the council would decide how to design the new department and whether — and how — to employ police.

-Last month, city officials approved ballot language asking voters if they want "to strike and replace the Police Department with a Department of Public Safety that employs a comprehensive public health approach, and which would include licensed peace officers (police officers) if necessary, to fulfill its responsibilities for public safety."
-It referred voters to a 189-word note providing more details about the proposal.
+Last month, city officials approved ballot language asking voters if they want to "strike and replace the Police Department with a Department of Public Safety that employs a comprehensive public health approach, and which would include licensed peace officers (police officers) if necessary, to fulfill its responsibilities for public safety."
+It referred voters to a 198-word note providing more details about the proposal.

 Yes 4 Minneapolis sued over the note.
 Hennepin County Judge Jamie Anderson granted their request to remove the note, saying the particular wording that officials chose was "problematic."
 She said the city, though, had authority to write a new one.